-Social housing support is housing provided to people who are assessed as being unable to afford housing from their own resources.
+Social housing support is housing provided to people who are assessed as being unable to provide accommodation from their own resources.

 Housing support can be provided in a number of ways:

 In order to be assessed to see if you are qualified to access social housing support, you must submit an application and be assessed based on your current circumstances.

 To see if you are qualified for social housing support, Cork City Council will assess your eligibility and your housing need.
 You must complete an application form giving information on your current circumstances, including full details of your household income for the last 12 months and details of your current accommodation.
 The application form is available at the Housing public counter in City Hall, which is open from 10:00 to 16:00 Monday to Friday inclusive, or can be downloaded by clicking the link below.
 If you wish to have an application sent to you by post, please ring us at (021) 492 4000 to request a form.

 It is important that you read the form carefully and complete it in full, and that all necessary information and documentation required is submitted to the City Council with the application form.
 If an application form is submitted with missing or incomplete information, this will delay your assessment and your form may be returned to you.
 There is a checklist on pages 3 and 4 of the application form to ensure that everything we need to assess your application is submitted, and a guide if you need further assistance can be downloaded below:

 The rules for the assessment are set out in national legislation, and in Cork City Council’s Allocations Scheme.
 Subject to proper completion of the application form, Cork City Council shall deal with the application within a period of 12 weeks of receipt or, if additional data has been requested for the purpose of verifying information relating to the application, within 6 weeks of the receipt of such additional information.
 We will issue a letter to you confirming the result of your assessment and whether you are qualified for social housing support.